Fall into Phenology

 Join the campaign - Participating is Easy!

 Celebrate the beauty of autumn by observing plants in your community with our Fall into Phenology campaign.
 During September and October take a moment and make an observation of plants as the seasons change.
-Participating is easy – just Observe, Record, and Submit.
+Are your plants flowering, fruiting, changing leaf color?
+Tell us!
+Participating is easy – just Observe, Record, and Report.

 New to the world of plant observing?
 No problem — check out our "What Path is Best for Me?" section in lower right corner of this page.
 Need help?
 Email us at email@example.com

-Record your observation on a Single Report form.
+Record your observations on a Single Report form.

 Get Started - Download a Single Report form